-Schools and colleges and their staff form part of the wider safeguarding system for children.
+The Nobel School and its staff form part of the wider safeguarding system for children.
 This system is based on the principle of providing help for families to stay together where it is safe for the children to do so, and looking at alternatives where it is not, whilst acting in the best interests of the child at all times.